Connect a Printer

 There are two ways that the app can support printing:

-- iOS-managed: guests see a popup from iOS every time.
+- iOS-managed: guests see a popup from iOS every time they choose to print.
 Works with 3rd-party software AirPrint solutions (see note below)

-- App-managed: when you add a printer to the app you move to this mode
+- App-managed: when you add a printer to the app this mode is used.
+With app-managed printing guests do not see a popup every time they print.

 When printing is in iOS-managed mode, your guests will see a popup from iOS every time they print: